tirthparikh/TemPy-docs/source/index.html.md

 >>></div>
 ```

 TemPy offers clean syntax for building pages in pure python.
+Every TemPy object is a container of other objects, when rendered TemPy objects will produce an html tag containing the `str` representation of all his children.

-Every TemPy object can be a container of other objects, and can be arrenged togheter to build a tree.
+TemPy objects can be arranged togheter dynamically to build the DOM tree.
+Every TemPy instance is a node of the DOM, and can be father or child of other TemPy onbjects.

-Every HTML tag have his corresponding TemPy class, to create a tag just instantiate the TemPy class: `div = Div()` will produce an object that can contain other objects (TemPy objects or not) and can be rendered into and HTML string.
+Every HTML tag have his corresponding TemPy class, to create a tag just instantiate the TemPy class: `Div()` will produce an object that can contain other objects (TemPy objects or not) and can be rendered into and HTML string.

+TemPy tags can have attributes, that will be rendered inside the tag, it's possible to define attributes when instantiating the object (`Div(attribute='value')`) or later using the api (`Div().attr(attribute='value')`).

 Once a TemPy tag or widget is instantiated you can add tags and content by calling the instance as if it's a function: `div(Span())`.
 Element creation and insertion can be performed in a single instruction: `Div()(Span())`.